-Mechanical Ventilation I provides classroom instruction and laboratory practice of providing positive pressure ventilation to patients through intermittent positive-pressure breathing (IPPB), non-invasive positive-pressure ventilation, and invasive mechanical ventilation.
-Students will gain an understanding of initiating and assessing various modes and settings.
+Mechanical Ventilation I provides classroom instruction and laboratory practice for providing positive pressure ventilation to patients through a variety of methods.
+Students will gain an understanding of initiating, assessing, and modifying various modes and settings.

-Prerequisites: RC 100, RC 110, RC 120, RC 130 all with grades of "C" or higher, and Reading Proficiency.
+Prerequisites: RC 110, RC 125, and RC 135 all with grades of "C" or higher, and Reading Proficiency